 Pant Piece ( we will be cutting 2 pieces like this on fold ) Checkout How to cut fabric to know more details on how to fold fabric for cutting.

-When marking on fabric make sure it is placed on a folded cloth and B-F is along the fold.
-Open the full waist piece and divide into four parts and make a small mark with your marking tool/chalk – this is for accurately joining it to the pant piece.
+When marking on fabric, make sure it is placed on a folded cloth, and B-F is along the fold.
+Open the full waist piece, divide it into four parts, and make a small mark with your marking tool/chalk – this is for accurately joining it to the pant piece.

 Tie Piece (Fabric straps)

-When cutting the cloth you have to remember to mark the pant pieces first and cut because at times (when you are getting the set material of salwar kameez) the cloth may not be sufficient; in that case we will have to do some adjustments and get the piece for the waist piece from along the side C-F of the pant piece.
+When cutting the cloth, you have to remember to mark the pant pieces first and cut.
+This is because, at times (when you are getting the ready-made material of the salwar kameez), the cloth may not be sufficient; in that case, we will have to make some adjustments and get the piece for the waist piece from along the side C-F of the pant piece.

-Join the waist piece by A – E making a tube – leaving a 5 inches opening for slit
+STEP 1 Join the waist piece by A – E making a tube – leaving 5 inches opening for slit.

 Stitch along the side of the slit opening as shown in the diagram: Edge stitch along the folded seam allowance from inside

 Fold the Waist piece on top by 2 ½ inches on top edge for a case for the ties.
 You have to stitch enclosing the raw edges .